monkins1010/Verusguideassets/VerusPay Installation Guide.md

 ![Alt](https://github.com/monkins1010/Verusguideassets/raw/master/ocean_your_ip.png)

-Now your WordPress site is setup and ready to configure on the internet
+Now your WordPress site is setup, but before you can have a look at it on your internet browser we need to log into the sever first.

 ---
 #### Setting up an Admin user on WordPress to get the security set